yetnt/ic4d/README.md

 # Interaction Object

+> [!IMPORTANT]
+> This can still be used and will work as intended (if the following is used correctly) but it's encouraged to use the [InteractionBuilder](#interactionbuilder) class instead.

 Package also requires that wherever you store your interaction object (buttons, select menus, context menus etc), they have thesse minimum requirements:

 ## Normal (button)